emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Interrupts are events that occur asynchronously outside any of the RISC-V harts.

-The mechanism to process exceptions and interrupts (vectored, nested, separate stack) is one of the main improvements in the RISC-V microcontroller profile over the privileged profile.

 > <sup>Other architectures define interrupts as a specific type of exceptions.
   However, for the RISC-V microcontroller profile, exceptions are specific for the architecture, and common to all devices, while interrupts are